vedph/cadmus_tool/Readme.md

 ./cadmus-tool seed-users <JsonFilePath> <DatabaseName> [-d]
 ```

-- `-d`: dry run, i.e. create the items and parts, but do not create the database nor store anything into it.
+- `-d`: dry run.
 This is used to test for seeder issues before actually running the command.

 👉 Sample: